grzegorzmazur/yacas/docs/reference_manual/lists.rst

    delete an element destructively from a list

-   :param list: list from which an element should be removed
-   :param n: index of the element to remove

-   This is the destructive counterpart of {Delete}.
-This command yields the same result as the corresponding call to {Delete}, but the original list is modified.
-So if a variable is bound to "list", it will now be bound to the list with the n-th entry removed.
+   This is the destructive counterpart of :func`Delete`.
+This command yields the same result as the corresponding call to :func:`Delete`, but the original list is modified.
+So if a variable is bound to ``list``, it will now be bound to the list with the ``n``-th entry removed.

-   Destructive commands run faster than their nondestructive counterparts because the latter copy the list before they alter it.

    :Example: